-Prerequisites: Java I: PERL/CGI Co-requisite: Freshman Seminar
+Prerequisites: Java I; PERL/CGI.
+This course is intended to be completed in the student's last quarter.
+Co-requisite: Freshman Seminar

 Rasmussen College Admissions Nondiscrimination Policy

 Rasmussen College is committed to the principle of equal opportunity in education.
 Rasmussen College admits students without regard to their race, color, sex, age, national or ethnic origin, religion, sexual orientation, ancestry, disability, veteran status, marital status, parental status, or any other protected status to all the rights, privileges, programs, and other activities generally accorded or made available to students at Rasmussen College.
 Rasmussen College does not discriminate against individuals on the basis of race, color, sex, age, national or ethnic origin, religion, sexual orientation, ancestry, disability, veteran status, marital status, parental status, or any other protected status, in the administration of its educational policies, admissions policies, scholarship and loan programs, and other Rasmussen College administered programs and activities.
 Otherwise qualified persons are not subject to discrimination on the basis of disability.